 In 1831, Michael Faraday invented the electric dynamo -- essentially a crude power generator -- that used a magnet that moved inside a coil of copper wire, creating a tiny electric current.

 This set the stage for an electrical revolution across the world.
 In 1878, American inventor Thomas Edison unveiled the first practical incandescent light bulb that could generate light for hours on end.
 Edison is also credited with developing a system for distributing electricity to homes and businesses.
 His work would revolutionize the way we live and work, and cement his place in history as one of the greatest inventors of all time.

 Later, in the late 1800s, Serbian-American inventor Nikola Tesla pioneered work with alternating current, the induction motor, and the polyphase distribution system.
 Tesla also had competing patents with Marconi for the invention of the radio.

 Electricity today and in the future

+Electricity has come a long way since the days of Thales and Franklin.
 The moment humankind harnessed electricity was a milestone in history.
 The world would have never been the same and most of the inventions we take for granted today would simply not have been possible without electricity.

 Even to this day, most of our electricity comes from burning fossil fuels such as coal in huge power generators.
-Only a fraction of the world’s energy needs is met by renewable energy such as solar or wind.
-This needs to change if we’re to avert a global catastrophe at the hands of anthropogenic global warming.
+Only a fraction of the world's energy needs are met by renewable energy such as solar or wind.
+This needs to change if we're to avert a global catastrophe at the hands of anthropogenic global warming.